 - STEP 1: Reset the device by pulling the $\overline{\text{RST}}$ pin low or by using the software reset bits outlined in Section 8.4.
 Clear all reset bits.
 Allow 5 milliseconds for the reset recovery. - STEP 2: Check the Device ID in the GL.IDRL and GL.IDRH registers. - STEP 3: Configure the system clocks.
-Allow the clock system to properly adjust. - STEP 4: Initialize the entire remainder of the register space with 00h (or otherwise if specifically noted in the register's definition), including the reserved bits and reserved register locations. - STEP 5: Write FFFFFFFh to the MAC indirect addresses 010Ch through 010Fh. - STEP 6: Setup connections in the GL.CON1-4 registers. - STEP 7: Configure the Serial Port register spaces as needed. - STEP 8: Configure the Ethernet Port register spaces as needed. - STEP 9: Configure the Ethernet MAC indirect registers as needed. - STEP 10: Configure the external Ethernet PHYs through the MDIO interface. - STEP 11: Clear all counters and latched status bits. - STEP 12: Set Queue sizes in the Arbiter and reset the queue pointers for all Ethernet and Serial interfaces. - STEP 13: Enable Interrupts as needed. - STEP 14: Begin handling interrupts and latched status events.
+Allow the clock system to properly adjust. - STEP 4: Initialize the entire remainder of the register space with 00h (or otherwise if specifically noted in the register's definition), including the reserved bits and reserved register locations. - STEP 5: Write FFFFFFFh to the MAC indirect addresses 010Ch through 010Fh. - STEP 6: Setup connection in the GL.CON1 register. - STEP 7: Configure the Serial Port register space as needed. - STEP 8: Configure the Ethernet Port register space as needed. - STEP 9: Configure the Ethernet MAC indirect registers as needed. - STEP 10: Configure the external Ethernet PHY through the MDIO interface. - STEP 11: Clear all counters and latched status bits. - STEP 12: Set the queue size in the Arbiter and reset the queue pointers for the Ethernet and Serial interfaces. - STEP 13: Enable Interrupts as needed. - STEP 14: Begin handling interrupts and latched status events.

-8.6 GLOBAL RESOURCES
+8.6 Global Resources

-A set of Global registers are located at 0F0h-0FFh.
+In order to maintain software compatibility with the multiport devices in the product family, a set of Global registers are located at 0F0h-0FFh.
 The global registers include Global resets, global interrupt status, interrupt masking, clock configuration, and the Device ID registers.
 See the Global Register Definitions in Table 9-2.

-8.7 PER-PORT RESOURCES
+8.7 Per-Port Resources